pelletier/django_lightsearch/doc/searches.rst

 ``lightsearch/search_results.html``.
 You have to know that Lightsearch add one variable to the context of the results page: ``results`` (surprising isn't it?).
 ``results`` is a ``ResultsContainer`` instance.
-The aim of the ``ResultsContainer`` class is to make easy the management of the results of the search.
+The aim of the ``ResultsContainer`` class is to make the management of the results of the search easy.
 Here is an example to print all the results:

 .. code-block:: django